Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces

 \subsection{Modular Forms}

 The work in this paper was motivated by potential applications to calculating a presentation of certain rings of Hilbert modular forms and Siegel modular forms.
 Recall that Hilbert and Siegel modular forms are two generalizations of modular forms to higher dimensions, as described in \cite{geer:siegel-modular} and \cite{bruinier:hilbert-modular}.
-Voight and Zureick-Brown show that one can translate the analytic category of 1-dimensional complex orbifolds to the algebraic category of stacky curves \cite[Proposition 6.1.5]{vzb:stacky}.
-If one could generalize this result to yield an equivalence of categories between an appropriate subcategory of $m$-dimensional orbifolds and a subcategory of $m$-dimensional algebraic spaces, this would allow us to translate rings of Hilbert modular forms and Siegel modular forms whose coarse space is a projective space or a Hirzebruch surface to canonical rings on the corresponding algebraic surfaces.
-Thereby, if our results could be extended to all rational surfaces, they would give a bound on generators and relations for such rings of Hilbert and Siegel modular forms parameterized by rational Hilbert and Siegel modular surfaces.
-This would be interesting because such modular surfaces tend to be immensely complicated: ``Already for $g = 2$, the boundary of this fundamental domain is complicated; Gottschling found that it possesses $28$ boundary pieces'' \cite[p.\ 7]{geer:siegel-modular}.
-Since our results only apply to minimal rational surfaces, and because the rings of Hilbert and Siegel modular forms are so complex, we were unable to use our work to compute the canonical ring of an explicit modular surface.
+If the bounds given in Theorem~\ref{thm:proj-generators-relations} and Theorem~\ref{thm:hirz-generators-relations} could be extended to all rational surfaces, instead of just minimal ones, they would give a bound on generators and relations for rings of Hilbert and Siegel modular forms parametrized by rational Hilbert and Siegel modular surfaces.
+See Section~\ref{sec:conc} for a potential approach for generalizing our results to arbitrary rational surfaces.
+This would be interesting because such modular surfaces tend to be immensely complicated.

+Since our results only apply to minimal rational surfaces, and because the rings of Hilbert and Siegel modular forms are so complex, we were unable to use our work to compute the section ring of an explicit modular surface.
 Although we did not obtain a bound on the degree of generators and relations for general rational surfaces, the restricted class of rational varieties we consider still required significant work.

-\subsection{Notation}

-We now define some notation used throughout the paper.
-Use $m \in \bz$ to index the dimension of a given projective space $\bp^m$ and the type of the Hirzebruch surface $\hirz_m$.
-Let $D$ be a (Weil) $\bq$-divisor of the form
+\section{Notation}